santiadlv/CongressDB/README.md

 - The report and documentation on the project is available on both .doc and .pdf for versatility.
 - The ER diagram of the project is also available in various formats for versatility: .pdf and .drawio

-If there's any questions, don't hesitate to let us know.
+If there's any questions, let us know so we can help you.

 Sincerely,
 - Santiago, Karen and Alejandro.